mozilla/nunjucks/docs/api.md

 This installs experimental support for more consistent Jinja compatibility by adding Pythonic APIs to the environment.
-While nunjucks does not aim for complete Jinja/Python compatiblity, this might help users seeking just that.
+While nunjucks does not aim for complete Jinja/Python compatibility, this might help users seeking just that.

 This adds `True` and `False` which map to the JS `true` and `false`